RiccardoSamaritan/MinesweeperSDM2024/implementation_notes.md

 - game over conditions
   - a cell with a mine is marked as 'revealed' DONE
 - user-server interaction
   - nothing happens when leftclicking or rightclicking on a revealed cell
   - mark an unrevealed cell as 'flagged' when rightclicked on it
   - mark an unrevealed cell as 'revealed' when leftclicked on it
-  - delete the 'flagged' marker on a cell when rightclicking on an already marked as 'flagged' one
+  - unflag a 'flagged' cell when rightclicked on it
 - graphical user interface
   - render the grid correctly
   - show the content of the cell once marked as 'revealed'